GhostieSpook/fact_of_the_day/README.md

-# fact of the Day
+# Fact of the Day
 Growing list of fact of the days for my discord server.
+Everyone is free to add and instructions on how to add a fact is down below!

 ## Instructions on how to add a fact-